funcompbio/practical2/practical2.md

 # Exercise

+Using the Unix commands we have learned in this practical, try to answer the following questions about the downloaded COVID19 data:

+### Question 1

+For how many 7-day aggregation periods do we have COVID19 data for the whole population in Catalunya? (answer: 211)

+### Question 2

+Which is the highest [basic reproduction number](https://en.wikipedia.org/wiki/Basic_reproduction_number) (R0, column `R0_CONFIRMAT`) observed for the general population (i.e., excluding those living in geriatric residences) in Catalunya throughout the whole 7-day aggregation periods? (answer 5.0) and for the month of June?
+(answer 1.69)

+### Question 3

+In which 7-day aggregation period was the R0 highest for the general population? (**Hint:** you can use the `sort` command with the option `-t` to indicate the column delimiter that is not the default blank character `' '`.
+Answer: 2020-03-09)

+### Question 4

+Which county had the highest number of exitus in geriatric residences?
+In which 7-day aggregation period did that happen?
+(Answer: BARCELONES, 575 exitus between 2020-04-06 and 2020-04-12)

+### Question 5

 Compare the number of exitus among the general population (i.e., excluding geriatric residences) in the month of March 2020 between two of your favorite Catalan counties.
 For instance, this would be the output for `SEGRIA` (left) and `OSONA` (right):

 ```
 11      53